Immorpher/Bandither/FTEQW/README.txt

 About Bandither 1.3
 ----------------------------------------------
-Bandither is a non-linear "software-like" color banding and dithering shader.
-This does not use the specific palette, rather it quantizes each color channel which works well as an all-around shader.
+Bandither is a non-linear color banding and dithering shader.
+It quantizes each color channel similar to 3D graphics hardware of the 1990's (Sega Saturn, Playstation 1, Nintendo 64, Voodoo 1/2) and can be skewed for darker games.

 Installation and Use
 ----------------------------------------------
 To install this shader, move the "glsl" and "scripts" folder into the "id1" directory within the FTEQW directory.
 To use this shader, either add "r_postprocshader bandither" text to your fte.cfg or autoexec.cfg file, or when the game is loaded open the console with the "'" key and type the command in.
 This only works with OpenGL rendering with FTEQW

-Within the "glsl" folder there is a "bandither.glsl" file which has options you can use to cusomize the shader:
-"coloramt" is the amount of colors per channel (red,green,blue).
-The lower the number, the more more bands and less colors used.
-"bandcurve" is the amount to non-linearly skew banding.
-Higher numbers have smoother darks and band brights more, which is good for dark games.
-"dithertype1" has eight styles of dithering: Bayer 2x2, Bayer 8x8, static noise, motion noise, scanline, checker, magic square, and grid dithering.
-"dithertype2" also has eight styles of dithering: Bayer 2x2, Bayer 8x8, static noise, motion noise, scanline, checker, magic square, and grid dithering.
-"ditherblend" is how much to blend first and second dithers from completely first (0) to completely second (1) and inbetween.
-"ditherscale" is the pixel scale for dithering.
-Normally it should be 1, but if you are playing at a lower resolution, this may need to be increased to match pixel size.
-"ditheramt" is the amount of dithering from 0 to 1, and inbetween.
-A value of 0 produces sharp color bands, while 1 is completely dithered.
+Once the shader is loaded in FTEQW you can use these console variables to cusomize the shader: r_band_coloramt is the color levels per channel (red,green,blue) plus 1 (black).
+The lower the number, the more more bands and less colors used. r_band_bandcurve is the amount to non-linearly skew banding.
+Higher numbers have smoother darks and band brights more, which is good for dark games. r_band_dithertype1 is the first dither style: 0 for Bayer 2x2, 1 for Bayer 8x8, 2 for static noise, 3 for motion noise, 4 for scanline, 5 for checker, 6 for magic square, and 7 for grid dithering. r_band_dithertype2 is the second dither style: 0 for Bayer 2x2, 1 for Bayer 8x8, 2 for static noise, 3 for motion noise, 4 for scanline, 5 for checker, 6 for magic square, and 7 for grid dithering. r_band_ditherblend is how much to blend first and second dithers from first (0) to second (1). r_band_ditheramt is the amount of dithering from 0 to 1, and inbetween.
+A value of 0 produces sharp color bands, while 1 is completely dithered. r_band_pixelscale is the pixel scale of the dithering.
+Set r_renderscale -1/pixelscale in FTEQW console to match screen resolution.

 Credits and Links